ScooloV/bbpedia/docs/death_zone/new_inducements.md

 ### 0-1 WIZARD INDUCEMENT: SPORTS NECROTHEURGE

-**150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'SYLVANIAN SP0TLIGHT' SPECIAL RULE**
+**150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'SYLVANIAN SPOTLIGHT' SPECIAL RULE**

 *Not all practitioners of dark magic are inclined to run their own teams.
 A great many prefer the steady wages and stress-free work offered by the various Cabalvision networks, pursuing their own interests in their spare time (everyone needs a hobby).
 In these more enlightened times, Necromancers are also far more welcome within the various Colleges of Magic, enabling them to offer their services to coaches in need as hireling Wizards.
 Due to their singular and all-consuming passions though, they tend to stick to what they know and, rather than hurling firreballs, are usually hired to coax a bit of extra potency from the players!*